-I am a choreographer, dancer, theatre movement director and teacher, currently working indoors and increasingly in the landscape.
-My creative practice involves movement sourced in authentic experience formed into work which I hope can offer viewers new perspectives on their own experience.
-It's informed by contemporary dance techniques, dance and theatre improvisation, yoga, guided imagery and somatic practices, often including elements of character, narrative and/or text.
+I am a choreographer, dancer, physical theatre artist and teacher, currently working indoors and in the landscape.
+My creative practice employs movement sourced in authentic experience shaped into work intended to offer viewers new perspectives, whether lighthearted or more serious.
+Informed by contemporary dance techniques, dance and theatre improvisation, yoga, guided imagery and somatic practices, my work often includes elements of character, narrative and/or text.

 I'm passionate about the transformational power of artistic practices that enrich the lives of audiences, participants and performers, as well as expanding the concept of who can participate in art making.
-Because of this, I have choreographed, performed and taught in the USA, in Scotland and abroad in a wide variety of professional, educational and community contexts, working with both able-bodied and disabled dancers of all ages throughout my dancing life.
+This has led to choreographing, performing and teaching in the USA, in Scotland and abroad across a wide variety of professional, educational and community contexts, working with both able-bodied and dancers with additional support needs of all ages.

-Based in the Findhorn Community since 2018, I've increasingly explored live outdoor performances since lockdown, as well as producing live and hybrid performances in the Universal Hall, and teaching.
-In 2019 I performed the Swan and was Assistant Choreographer in Buke of the Howlat for the Findhorn Bay Arts Festival.
-That spring I also contributed performance and choreographic support for Bloom, a site specific piece at the Eden Court's gala.
+Based in the Findhorn Ecovillage since 2018, I've increasingly explored live outdoor performances since the first lockdown, as well as producing live and hybrid performances in the Universal Hall.
+In 2021, Shadows and Dappled Light, a new solo work-in-progress was presented at Citymoves' DanceLive Festival and research for Finding Petunia LittleTree began during a residency with Surge physical theatre company.
+In 2019 I danced the Swan and was Assistant Choreographer for Buke of the Howlat at the Findhorn Bay Arts Festival, and also contributed performance and choreographic support for Bloom, a multigenerational piece at the Eden Court's Gala.
 While in California 2003-2017, my work appeared in several San Francisco Bay Area festivals.